shitalshevate/fitpage/README.md

 3. npx cypress open
 4. To run scrips in headless mode: npx cypress run --record --key <your-record-key>
-5. Open Dashboard URL which gets generated at the end once headless run is completed
+5. Open Dashboard URL to check deatailed report,it generated at the end once headless run is completed (Record key mentioned in mail)